Modern Bioelectricity and Ancient Energy Systems: Connected by Tea

 Enter Yerba Mate

-Yerba mate is a South American herbal tea revered not only for its natural caffeine content, but for its unique energising effect that feels smoother and more balanced than coffee.
+Yerba mate is a South American herbal tea revered not only for its natural caffeine content, but for its unique energising character that differs noticeably from coffee.
 Indigenous traditions describe it as a heart-opening, spirit-lifting tonic.
-Modern science explains this effect through its content of:
+Modern science explains this through its content of:

 - Potassium and magnesium – critical for nerve and muscle function